-Terrapins need plenty of clean water in order to remain healthy and to avoid you having to clean it all the time.
+Terrapins need plenty of clean water in order to remain healthy and to avoid you having to clean them all the time.
 The smaller the enclosure the more you have to change the water.

 The more terrapins you have the more times you’ll have to change the water.
 The type of food you give your terrapins also determines water cleanliness as some foods muck it up faster.

 Use separate containers for food to help this problem.
-When your terrapins are out to roam in the sun is a good time to change the water and to scrub the sides of the enclosure of all potential bacterial growth.
+When your terrapins are out to roam in the sun is a good time to change the water and scrub the sides of the enclosure of all potential bacterial growth.

 The best filter to use is an external one rated for small animals.
-Canister or power lifting filters are the best but remember if you have a bag type the filter must be changed often.
+Canister or power-lifting filters are the best but remember if you have a bag type the filter must be changed often.
 Do not use under gravel filters.

 Water quality for terrapins is of the highest importance!